ianring/Chloroform/README.md

 The validation rules applied to each element are stored in its data object.
 The rules inhabit two named objects in the element's data: rules and arguments.

+#### rules, arguments, and not

+Each element has these three elements in its data object

 #### element.data('rules')

 element.data('rules') is an object - used like a named associative array - of functions.
 Each function is named, and doesn't matter if it's one of Cholroform's built-in preset functions, or a custom one.